-- providing information to policymakers in UNECE countries and the Member States of the European Union, the EEA, the Convention and its Parties, the Convention's implementation committee and the public; - defining environmental priorities and identifying the activities responsible for the problems; - · setting explicit objectives and constraints; - assessing the potential environmental impacts and implications of different strategies and plans; - evaluating the environmental costs and benefits of different policies; - monitoring the state of the environment to check that targets are being achieved; - monitoring policy action to ensure that it is having the desired effects: - ensuring that those responsible for implementing policies make sure that their governments are complying with their obligations.
-Under the Convention, the national emission inventories allow the Implementation Committee to effectively assess compliance by Parties with their emission obligations under the protocols and report on cases of non-compliance to the Executive Body of the Convention.
+- providing information to policymakers in UNECE countries and the Member States of the European Union, the EEA, the Convention and its Parties, the Convention's implementation committee, as well as the public; - defining environmental priorities and identifying the activities responsible for the problems; - informing the setting of specific policy objectives and constraints; - assessing the potential environmental impacts and implications of different air pollution strategies and plans; - evaluating the environmental costs and benefits of different policies; - monitoring the state of the environment to check that targets are being achieved; - monitoring policy action to ensure that it is having the desired effects; - helping to ensure that those responsible for implementing policies comply with their obligations.
+Under the Convention, the national emission inventories allow the Implementation Committee to effectively assess compliance by Parties with their emission obligations under the protocols and to report on cases of non-compliance to the Executive Body of the Convention.